apetkau/microbial-informatics-2014/labs/orthomcl/README.md

 Answers.md  genome-groups.txt  images  READMELargeDataset.md  README.md
 ```

 The input data for OrthoMCL consists of a set of genes.
-This can be obtained from:
+These can be obtained by running:

 ```bash
 $ cp /Course/MI_workshop_2014/day6/annotations-cholera-small.tar.gz ./